ScripterGo/AntWorks-OOP-library-for-lua/README.md

 AntWorks features a very powerful yet simple approach to object oriented programming in rbxLua.
 Get started by visiting the setup page within the repository.

 ## Features
-AntWorks supports most of which an OOP library would need.
+AntWorks supports most of which an OOP library would need, some of which is:

 **Inheritence** - Very flexible inheritance allowing both objects and classes to inherit from multiple sources.